5 Easy Ideas to Turn Instant Ramen Noodles into a Healthy Dinner

 Boost flavor and freshness

 You likely have a number of flavor-boosting ingredients in your pantry and spice cabinet.
 If you're trying to reduce the sodium, swap out some of the seasoning packet for dried herbs and spices.
 Garlic powder, curry powder, dried ginger and red pepper flakes all work well.
 Add fresh herbs like cilantro, scallions and parsley just before serving for a pop of freshness.
-Toss cooked and drained noodles with toasted sesame oil or add canned coconut milk to the broth for added richness (like we do in Coconut Curry Ramen with Shrimp).
+Toss cooked and drained noodles with toasted sesame oil or add canned coconut milk to the broth for added richness (like we do in Coconut Shrimp Curry with Instant Ramen Noodles).

 Take that quick bowl of instant noodles to the next level with these five extra-easy and fast recipes ideas.
 Refer to package label for water amounts and cook times.

 Quick sautéed vegetables, canned tomatoes, dried oregano and canned beans transform ramen noodles into this classic Italian favorite in minutes.

 - Saute vegetables like chopped onion, carrot and celery in olive oil, then add water and part of the seasoning packet.

 - Add in canned tomatoes and dried Italian-style herbs like oregano to flavor the broth.
 Stir in noodles (broken into bite-size pieces) and cook until tender.

 - Lastly, stir in rinsed canned white beans and top with chopped parsley.